 Superintendent Karen Dettmer, P.E.

 As superintendent, Karen oversees all aspects of the largest public utility operation in Wisconsin.
 She leads a team of over 300 professionals with an annual budget exceeding $100 million.
 Annual revenues of $95 million support a net utility plant in service of $645 million.
-The utility treats and supplies over 28.9 billion gallons of water annually to over 860,000 people in 16 communities in Milwaukee, Ozaukee, and Waukesha Counties.
+The utility treats and supplies over 28.9 billion gallons of water annually to over 860,000 people in 16 communities in Milwaukee, Ozaukee, and Waukesha Counties, in a service area of 196 square miles.

 Karen previously served as Public Works Coordination Manager for the City of Milwaukee, the first woman to do so.
 She oversaw public works permitting and managed public works aspects of special projects.
 Most notable among them were the Lakefront Gateway and the Milwaukee Bucks Arena Development, now home of the Fiserv Forum and an entertainment district.
 In the DPW role, she served as liaison to Business Improvement Districts and other city departments.